kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-new-nodes.md

 ./kk create config --with-kubesphere --with-kubernetes v1.17.9
 ```

-The following section demonstrate how to add two nodes (i.e. `node1` and `node2`) using `root` user as an example, it assumes your host name of the first machine is `master1` (Replace the host name with yours).
+The following section demonstrates how to add two nodes (i.e. `node1` and `node2`) using `root` user as an example, it assumes your host name of the first machine is `master1` (Replace the following host name with yours).

 ```yaml
 spec: